alphaArgon/CocoaDOM/README.md

 > *Note*: This repo doesn’t include the `dist` folder.
 You need to build the project first.

-The demo shows two windows.
+The demo at `/test/demo.html` shows two windows.
 One window contains a set of controls that can customize the global appearance.
 The other window contains a custom view that allows you to draw strokes by dragging the mouse.

 <img src="test/demo.gif" alt="Demo" width="607">